Protecting the guarantor

 If the previous option will not work then consider selling some of your valuable assets such as your car or shares.

-Equally, accessing your superannuation fund before retirement can provide additional funds.
+Accessing your superannuation fund before retirement can also provide additional funds.
 However, this is only available if you are experiencing severe financial hardship.
 Refer to your super fund for more information.

 As a last resort you should sell your property, rather than risk the guarantor being forced to make repayment on your loan.
-It is advisable that you take action to put your property on the market rather than the lender doing it for you and possibly forcing a quick sale.
+It is advisable that you take action to put your property on the market rather than waiting for the lender to do so.

 Get legal advice